MahmoudBadrAli/Memory-Blocks-Game/README.md

 🆔 **Unique Player ID Generation**
 Every player gets a unique ID saved with their record in the leaderboard — ensuring identity consistency and fun comparisons.

+🧑‍🎮 **Old Player Login (Play with Your ID)**
+Now you can play as a returning player by entering your previously generated **Player ID**.
+This keeps your username and progress consistent across multiple sessions, making it easier to track your improvement and compare scores.

 📊 **Smart Leaderboard Sorting**
 Leaderboard auto-sorts by points, time left, and tries — letting you see who's truly the best.